 - Q.3 Where is VEGEMITE made?

 VEGEMITE has been made in Australia since it was first launched in 1923.
-VEGEMITE's home is at Kraft Foods' manufacturing plant located in Port Melbourne, Victoria.
+VEGEMITE's home is at the manufacturing plant located in Port Melbourne, Victoria.

 - Q.4 Is VEGEMITE high in salt?

-You may be surprised to know that an average five gram serve of VEGEMITE has the same amount of sodium as around two slices of bread or a bowl of cereal.
+You may be surprised to know that an average five gram serve of VEGEMITE has a similar amount of sodium as 1-2 slices of bread or a bowl of cereal.

 - Q.5 Is VEGEMITE kosher certified?